-- "Mary" From Robert A. Heinlein's The Puppet Masters is walking death with hands/feet, with knives, and with guns.
+- "Mary" from Robert A. Heinlein's The Puppet Masters is walking death with hands/feet, with knives, and with guns.
 Lots of guns.
-Every of the guns.
-But her principle weapon is her sex appeal, which "Sam" is happy for her to use on him, but which is more useful detecting aliens, due to their not understanding human emotions like physical attraction.
+Everyone of the guns.
+But her principle weapon is her sex appeal, which "Sam" is happy for her to use on him, but which is more useful for detecting aliens, due to their not understanding human emotions like physical attraction.

 - The episode "Mirror, Mirror" from Star Trek: The Original Series shows Lieutenant Uhura get minxy with Mirror-Sulu, so that he doesn't notice a warning light that signals transporter tampering by Chief Engineer Scott.
 Once the danger is past, Uhura switches off the sexy.

 - Many episodes in TOS feature Kirk having to seduce some lovely woman in order to save his ship and crew.

 - In the series as a whole, she is a minor example.
 Her status as a Companion granted the Serenity crew a level of respectability, allowing them to get around more easily.

 - In a full-blown moment of the trope, Inara's involvement with the son of the guy who runs Canton gave him the confidence he needed to stick up to his dad, and sooner or later, when the responsibility passes to him, he'll rule with a gentler hand.

 - Lexx: Xev was not above using her libido to get what the crew needed.
 That she finally got the chance to satisfy said libido was of course an added bonus.

 - At one point, the crew is short on food.
 When someone offers them what they need in exchange for a night with her, she is more than willing to go through with it for the sake of her crew.